Conflict escalation: Level 4: Assaultive (bodily harm)

 The unarmed subject physically attacks his opponent.
 He can be controlled by certain defensive tactics, including blocks, strikes, kicks, enhanced pain compliance procedures, impact weapon blocks, and blows.

 Level 5: Assaultive (lethal force)

 The subject has a weapon and will likely kill or injure someone unless he is controlled.
 That is possible only by lethal force, which possibly requires firearms or weapons.
 This could also include the subject physically overpowering someone and choking them out, which will cause injury or death if sustained for a long period of time.

 International relations

 Conflict escalation forecasts have been increasing in reliability.
 Asymmetric warfare can in some situations lead to persistent conflict escalation.
 A Fait accompli can result in rewards for short periods of conflict escalation.
 Appeasement can in some situations lead to conflict escalation.
 Overconfidence in escalation control can potentially lead to further conflict escalation including nuclear escalation.

+Escalation trap

+The escalation trap is a cycle where small conflicts or behaviors intensify because each party involved continuously increases their response.